whuang288alex/video_feature_extraction/README.md

 ```
 ## Structure of the Repository

-- ` configs/`: this is the directory where you store configuration files that define different runtime settings
+- ` configs/`: this directory contains configuration files that define different runtime settings
 - ` models/`: this is the directory where you implement the models you use for feature extraction.
 - ` inputs/`: this is the default directory where you store the input videos.
 - ` features/`: this is the default directory where you store the features you extract.
+- ` submit/`: this directory contains the code to submit computation to CHTC for throughput computing

 ## Feature Extraction